Breeding-Insight/grape-leaf-morphometrics/README.md

 ## Deliverables

-    ### Technical Components:
+    Technical Components:
     Functional Python pipeline implementing Mask R-CNN for leaf analysis Scripts for extracting each specified leaf trait Configuration files for reproducible analysis

-    ### Documentation:
+    Documentation:
     Technical documentation of the pipeline architecture
     User guide for running the analysis on new datasets Installation and environment setup instructions

-    ### Results:
+    Results:
     Quantitative dataset of leaf traits for all processed samples Visualization tools for trait comparison
     Statistical summary of trait distributions

-    ### Knowledge Transfer:
+    Knowledge Transfer:
     Training sessions for team members on using the pipeline Guidelines for troubleshooting common issues
     Recommendations for future enhancements

+## Pipeline requirements

+Python scripts will be executable to enable client deployment.
+Python script will be able to be run locally on minimal computational resources.

+## User requirements

+Command-line tools
+Running Python scripts Tools
+Handling python environments